microsoft/cpp_client_telemetry/docs/host-guest-design.md

 In those scenarios all parts of application need to discover the SDK instance.
 For example:

-- App Core C++ SDK initializes Telemetry Stack as Telemetry "Host", letting other delay-loaded components of application to reuse its telemetry stack.
+- App Core C++ SDK initializes Telemetry Stack as Telemetry `Host`, letting other delay-loaded components of application to reuse its telemetry stack.
 - App Core C++ SDK could use `LogManager::SetContext(...)` and Semantic Context C++ APIs to populate some common low-level knowledge, accessible only from C++ layer, ex. `ext.user.localId`.